TaaabsElements/taaabs-trace-display-icons/README.md

 # taaabs-trace-display-icons

-`<taaabs-trace-display-icons>` is an element that is displaying a Trace
+`<taaabs-trace-display-icons>` is an element that is displaying a Trace.

 The `<taaabs-trace-display-icons>` element exposes the following attributes
 - timeWindow